Loki-Astari/geeky-nextjs/content/posts/MemoryResizing.md

     Resize 4        80            48              72                 -8 // Reuse released memory next iteration
 ```

 OK.
 That also seems to be holding.
 But can we show that holds for all values of B?
-Also this is a bit anecdotal can we actually show this relationship actually hold?
+Also, this is a bit anecdotal.
+Can we show this relationship holds?
 Time to break out some maths (not math as my American cousins seem to insist on for the shortening of mathematics).

 So the size `S` of any block after `n` resize operations will be: